awsdocs/aws-freertos-docs/doc_source/qualificationguide/cmake-template.md

 + [Amazon FreeRTOS Portable Layers](#cmake-portable)
 + [Amazon FreeRTOS Demos and Tests](#cmake-demos-tests)

 Follow the instructions to edit these four sections of the list file to match your platform\.
-You can refer to the `CMakeLists.txt` files for other qualified boards under `<amazon-freertos>/cmake/vendors` as examples\.
+You can refer to the `CMakeLists.txt` files for other qualified vendor boards under `<amazon-freertos>/vendors` as examples\.

 Two primary functions are called throughout the file:

 `afr_set_board_metadata(<name> <value>)`
 This function defines metadata for the Amazon FreeRTOS console\.
-The function is defined in `<amazon-freertos>/cmake/afr_metadata.cmake`\.
+The function is defined in `<amazon-freertos>/tools/cmake/afr_metadata.cmake`\.

 `afr_mcu_port(<module_name> [<DEPENDS> [targets...]])`
 This function defines the portable\-layer target associated with an Amazon FreeRTOS module \(that is, library\)\.
 It creates a CMake `GLOBAL INTERFACE IMPORTED` target with a name of the form `AFR:<module_name>::mcu_port`\.
 If `DEPENDS` is used, additional targets are linked with `target_link_libraries`\.
-The function is defined in `<amazon-freertos>/cmake/afr_module.cmake`\.
+The function is defined in `<amazon-freertos>/tools/cmake/afr_module.cmake`\.

 ## Amazon FreeRTOS Console Metadata<a name="cmake-metadata"></a>